jpodwys/preact-journal/README.md

 1. Which entries populate the entries list (called `viewEntries`) depends on the value of four other state variables: `entries`, `filter`, `filterText`, and `showFilterInput`.
 Therefore, when an action updates any of these four variables, the Proxy recomputes `viewEntries` before the next render.
 2. Proxies are also great for persistence.
 For example, any time the user changes their dark mode preference, the Proxy catches that change and writes the preference to localStorage so it's available the next time the user launches the app.

+## UX Principles

+Journalize obviously mimics much of Google's [material design](https://material.io/).
+However, there are a couple of additional principles to which I adhere.

+#### Network Optimism

+Journalize has no loading spinners or progress bars.
+I've gone through quite a bit of effort to make Journalize's network layer resilient to spotty connections.
+As such, your changes *will* sync the server at some point.
+Until then, it's saved locally on your device.
+Therefore, there's no need to inform the user that they're waiting because, in reality, they're not.

+#### Route Transitions

+Journalize is simple--it only has three views.

+1. Login
+2. Entry list
+3. Entry view

+Once you're past the login page, there are only two other pages to switch between.
+With that in mind, I've implemented a simple up/down transition between pages.
+The entry list fades down and the entry view fades up.
+I've also applied this to route-specific header icons.
+It's not fancy.
+My implementation exclusively uses CSS `animation`s via class names and therefore can only fade in, not out like [react-transition-group](https://github.com/reactjs/react-transition-group) can do.
+However, it's minimal in both UX and code which makes me happy.